Back to Maker Space Landing Page

 SAM Greene, 2D illustrator and jewelry designer

 After earning my BA in Graphic Design, I worked at design firms in New York City first doing print design, then illustration and design for the web.
 My most fun and inspiring job was a stint as head art director for Skittles and Snickers.
 During those years, I moonlighted doing editorial illustration for the New York Times, Business Week, and other publications.
 After 911, I worked independently as an illustrator and graphic designer.
 My biggest accomplishments were ninety illustrations for a book for Brooklyn Botanic Gardens and fifty signage illustrations for New York Botanical Gardens.
+Managing details like change registered agent in hawaii kept my business structured and organized, allowing me to focus on creative projects.

 During this time I began developing my own personal work: a series of humorous illustrations of extremophiles (extreme life forms) and a second series depicting Planets and Planettes, which relied heavily on astrological metaphors and magical realism.
 This work was exhibited or sold at the Flushing Hall of Science in Queens NY, Brooklyn Public Library, and the American Museum of Natural History.